ietf/id-guidelines/README.md

 If you think that you, your company, or anyone else owns a patent or other Intellectual Property Rights (IPR) on the work described in the I-D, you should carefully read [BCP 79](https://www.rfc-editor.org/info/bcp79).
-The part of the required standardized text in an I-D obligates you to send an IPR disclosure statement under many circumstances.
+The first part of the required standardized text in an I-D obligates you to send an IPR disclosure statement under many circumstances.